|

 previously for 1,100 years since St. Tida's time when he conducted his ministry at the

 original old church on Lough Beg's Church Island.
-It is our privilege and duty to show you a

-sample of what we are still about in Bellaghy today!
+It is our privilege and duty to show you a sample of what we are still about in Bellaghy

 |

-Music
+Our Music

-This church tries very hard with a dedicated group of choir members to
+This church tries very hard with a dedicated group of choir members

-provides a truly professional musical experience which has to be witnessed to be
+truly professional musical experience which has to be witnessed to be

 believed!

-The church recently invested i n a new Johannus digital organ.
-The superior sound coupled with the original 'olde
+The church invested in a Johannus digital organ.
+The superior sound

-warmth and depth not found in any new building.
+and historically-significant church, gives a true feeling of warmth and depth not found in any

-It would not be unusual to hear the works of some of the greatest classical
+It would not be unusual to hear the works of some of the greatest

-Ask for a free complimentary (CD) recording of one of our services -
+Ask for a free complimentary (CD) recording of one of our

-E-mail address below.
+services - E-mail address below.

 You are welcome